mattmarotta/QGIS-Subnet-Areas/README.md

 ## Important notes on how to use

 1. Always run these from the Processing Toolbox, not the model editor.
 In the Processing toolbox, click the gears icon and select "Add Model to Toolbox", or the python icon and select "Add Script to Toolbox".
 Then just load in the model3/python file.
-2. When running the python script, the "network_allocation" must be saved to a file.
+2. When running the model from either the model file or python script, the "network_allocation" output must be saved to a file.
 Temporary Layer will cause the model execution to fail.
 3. Output may load but look blank - you need to change the CRS of the layer in the later properties.

 ## Images